Nonye2K3/chia/Beginners-Guide.md

 **Word definitions and Explanations**

 "Proof"  is what is inside the PLOT.
 Millions of "excel blocks" with formulas called proofs of space.
 The chia software is designed to work on a lottery system.
-A key element to winning the lottery of earning coins is that the software wants a “winner” to have a lot of plots made so it can go thru all the data quickly to answer the proof.
-Proofs are the acceptance of the transaction and then move on.
+A key element to winning the lottery of earning coins is that the more plots you have, the more proofs you have, and therefore the higher chances of winning.
+Someone with 1% of all the plotted space, will win about 1% of all the blocks.
+There are about 4608 blocks per day, each with 2 chia, so 9216 chia created per day.

-The chia software gets a proof number lets say 2021.
-It’s going to look thru lookup tables on the front of the plots.
-Find the closest to 2021 and this is where the time comes into play-- That proof (excel block hash) comes with a time calculator and the computer figures out to run this transaction with that proof takes 2-3 seconds to do the calculations.
-If another block is 2025- but has a time calculation of 5 hours it skips it over.
-The first one won the transaction.
+The chia farming software gets a challenge, lets say 2021.
+It’s going to look through lookup tables on the front of the plots.
+Find the closest to 2021 and this is where the time comes into play-- That proof (excel block hash) has a certain quality, and only proofs that are of a certain quality or better are eligible for winning.

-What makes Chia different from block chain— is the verification called proof of space and proof of time.
-Basically as the transaction first goes to the block chain the  transaction gets a timestamp in the beginning- time codes it.
-Then another computer called a timelord—goes and puts a proof stamp on the transaction to say—every digit that passed thru—was all within this time slot, and similar to a gps location stamp also—so its verified and then the computer puts another time stamp on the end.
-So each transaction has 3 verifications—making it extremely hard to crack or make changes, making it very secure
+What makes Chia different from proof of work blockchains— is the consensus algorithm called proof of space and proof of time.
+Basically as after the farmer creates a proof of space and a block,  other computers called timelords add proofs of time to the block, which is a cryptographic proof that says that a certain amount of time (like 30 seconds) has passed.
+So instead of the whole world mining at the same time, only a few computers are "mining" for each proof of space that won.
+Since these are all cryptographic proofs, they cannot be forged or broken, making the consensus extremely secure.

 As a transaction goes to a computer with lot of plots—since all the plots have all the calculation formulas already done—the entire transaction is done quickly and moves on.